kiritigowda/OpenVX/README.md

 ### Vision, Enhanced Vision, & Neural Net Conformance Feature Set

-The [OpenVX 1.3 implementation](https://github.com/KhronosGroup/OpenVX-sample-impl/tree/openvx_1.3) is available on GitHub.
+The [OpenVX 1.3 sample implementation](https://github.com/KhronosGroup/OpenVX-sample-impl/tree/openvx_1.3) is available on GitHub.
 To build and install the library follow the instructions below.

+**NOTE:** for `optimized` OpenVX library use implementation from the hardware vendor

 #### Build OpenVX 1.3 on Raspberry Pi